bryanvullo/Programming-1/Coursework/readme.txt

-To run the program with the extension, please use the following command
+To run the program with the extension, please use the following command:

 java EcsBandAid musicians.txt compositions.txt 10
 where: